minimalparts/PeARS-evaluation/README.md

 ### A clean version of Wikipedia

-We provide a clean dump of Wikipedia, processed the excellent *wikiextractor* (https://github.com/attardi/wikiextractor).
+We provide a clean dump of Wikipedia, processed by the excellent *wikiextractor* (https://github.com/attardi/wikiextractor).
 The dump can be downloaded from http://www.clic.cimec.unitn.it/~aurelie.herbelot/enwiki-20150304-clean.tar.gz (3.8GB, dump dated March 2015).
 Warning: uncompressed, the directory contains 103 files totalling 11GB of data.

 ### Some users